gravity-platform/doc/source/_pages/api/event.md

 ### When is something 'done'

-The convention is that *something is done when all members of the `status` array have set their status to the string "done"*.
+The convention is that *all work has successfully been finished when all members of the `status` array have set their status to the string "done"*.

 ## Example